I am a strong, creative, grounded woman. I will give this child a calm, healthy and stable home and lifetime of unconditional love.

 MOM is a born ‘animal whisperer’.
 She inspired my love of animals.
 We grew up with Jessie the German Shepherd, Siamese cats Ming and Lucky.
 And many small animals – bunnies, turtles, hamsters, birds.
 She was a single mother for half of my childhood after our parents divorced.
 She raised us to persist in reaching our goals.
 Mom values education.
 I was the first person in my family to graduate from college.
 And pursue an advanced degree.
 She visits often and lives nearby right outside New York City.
-Please read her Letter of Support in the About Lisa Section.
+Please read Mom's Letter in the About Lisa Section.

 Surrounded by families with children

-Holiday potluck get togethers
+Holiday potluck gatherings